 The idea to create another Fallout build came about when I decided to take a step back from Gorehowl for a bit, due to problems with filling and sanding.
 Since I had a 3 week time limit to complete it I wanted to make something small that wouldn’t take too much time, then I would go back to the axe more motivated to finish it.
-As this would be a quick build it would light up and would have few moving parts.
+As this would be a quick build it wouldn’t light up and would only have few moving parts..

 The original plan was to make the fallout 3 laser pistol and purchase the blueprint from Volpin Props, which I had looked at a while ago.
 When I came to look at it though I decided that I now didn’t like it!
 What about Fallout 4?
 I did a search and came across this build by Franco 358 on Tested.
 This was really good inspiration, that and he also used one of my favorite materials – foam pvc or Foamex.

 Since the reference image he had was so good and the fact that the gun is boxy I decided to have a go at making it without a blueprint…I would later make some templates using the image.
 This was scaled to my hand size and was used to take measurements from.
 I also took screenshots of the pistol from different angles in game to get the side and top details.
 While there I had a play with the various mods for the pistol before settling on the Agitated Laser Pistol.
 This had a different grip and from the image along with no scope.
 I have created a blue print using the reference images which is available on my Etsy store here.

 I started out the the main body of the pistol and then began adding details to it.